Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Iowa vs. Colorado Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Friday's game between the Iowa Hawkeyes (28-6) and the Colorado Buffaloes (25-8) at Climate Pledge Arena has a projected final score of 74-68 based on our computer prediction, with Iowa coming out on top.
-Tipoff is at 7:30 PM on March 24.
+Friday's game between the Iowa Hawkeyes (28-6) and the Colorado Buffaloes (25-8) at Climate Pledge Arena has a projected final score of 74-68 based on our computer prediction, with a favored Iowa squad taking home the win.
+Game time is at 7:30 PM ET on March 24.

 Iowa vs. Colorado Game Info